mnanabayin/DiscountGeneratorService/README.md

 # DiscountGeneratorService
-This simple service designed with Node JS, Express and MongoDB with JWT authentication
+This simple service designed with Node JS, Express, MongoDB & Mongoose, JWT authentication and CouponJS.
+There is also an email sender using nodemailer.

 # Installation
 Ofcourse you need to install Node JS :)